stinkyBootsLLC/tenant-portal-2/README.md

 - 4/21/2023: with current docker-compose.yml file, the application will display correctly, but I cannot log into the app with the CORRECT credentials.
 I think there is a problem with permissions.
 NOT BEING ABLE TO READ OR WRITE to the SQLite3 DB file.

+- 4/21/2023: this is killing everything in container `MYSQLI_ASSOC`

 ## Getting started